SharvariMore/React-dojo-blog/README.md

-This app is built on React framework
+#React-dojo-blog
-In this app I have developed a blog site that includes all the basic functionalities of React framework
+This blog site, built with the React framework, includes all its basic functionalities.